Essay from WBUR reporter Martha Bebinger.

 As part of WBUR’s new newsletter, “Cooked: the search for sustainable eats,” my challenge was to purchase a week’s worth of food and leave the grocery store without any plastic in my bag.
 That meant no jugs of juice, yogurt containers, cellophane windows in chip bags, plastic packages or even stickers on some produce.

 Why did I do this?
-Because very few of the plastic packages and containers we use once get recycled.
-Because there’s growing concern about the harmful health effects, and because I can’t stand the idea that I may consume a credit card’s worth of plastic in a week.
+Because very few of the plastic packages and containers we use once dating apps free.
+Because there’s growing concern about the curvy women dating site, and because I can’t stand the idea that I may consume a credit card’s worth of plastic in a week.

 My budget was $115.00 (roughly half-way between the average weekly grocery bill for a family of two in Massachusetts and the food stamp allotment for that same household).
 On a Saturday afternoon, I pulled into the parking lot of my local chain grocery store feeling reasonably plastic-aware, not ready for the butt-kicking I was about to get.